proAbenezer/full-stack-open/part0/exercise_0.5/single_page_application_diagram.md

 	Browser-->Browser: apply the CSS to the html

-	Browser->>Server: make a request to get the JavaScript file activateerver
+	Browser->>Server: make a request to get the JavaScript file Browser--> Server

-	Browser--> Server
+	activate Server
 	Server->>Browser: send the JavaScript file
 	deactivate Server
- 	Note right of browser: The browser starts executing the javescript code that fetches the JSON data from the server
+ 	Browser-->Browser: The browser starts executing the javescript code that fetches the JSON data from the server

 	Browser->>Server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
 	activate server